jhautala/CS5800-trends/simple.md

 ## Simple Models

-* LongHaul - This is a simple intuitive model that performs fairly well: Buy as many shares a possible on the first iteration and never sell.
+* LongHaul - Buy as many shares a possible on the first iteration and never sell.

 <img src="figs/price_vs_decisions_LongHaul.png" width=900>